 Well...
 I wasn’t impressed.
 But here me out.
-IN COMPARISON to Brooklyn Afropunk, the original, I wasn’t too excited about how they did it in London, but I think this is due to many reasons, and none of them at fault of the festival, and honestly if this was my first and only experience with Afropunk I’d probably be enamoured with it.
-So the reasons: The weather in London is very unpredictable so I was told in taking extra precaution, the festival is indoors, so this consisted of : 2 stages on alternating floors; item vendors on one side of the venue; food vendors on the other side of the venue and then even with that there were only maybe 4 food vendors, but with a smaller venue and smaller outdoors area this makes sense.
+I wasn’t impressed IN COMPARISON to Brooklyn Afropunk, the original.
+I think this is due to many reasons, and none of them at fault of the festival, and honestly if this was my first and only experience with Afropunk I’d probably be enamoured with it.
+So the reasons: The weather in London is very unpredictable so I was told in taking extra precaution, the festival is indoors, so this consisted of : 2 stages on alternating floors; item vendors on one side of the venue; and food vendors on the other side of the venue.
+With that, there were only about 4 food vendors, but with a smaller venue and smaller outdoors area this makes sense.
 I think the venue being indoors definietly takes away from the vibes, although if you did go outside by the food there was a small area to just hang about, eat and smoke and there you could mingle with people and get that outdoors festival feel.
 The energy throughout the space was ELECTRIC.
 Everyone was super hype for their artist, you could tell everyone wanted to be there everyone wanted to have a good time and everyone was more or less on the same page; key things I look forward to feeling when I go to Afropunk.
 But there were also some off vibes.
-What made me fall in love with Afropunk four years ago in NY was how inclusive it seemed how accepting it was and how diverse it was, all the while still showcasing a strong pride for afrocentric culture and presence in punk (amongst other genres) subculture that we’re often overlooked in.
-All that to say I felt the black empowerment but not so much the inclusiveness to non-POC.
-And I get it, it’s “not for them” but I guess NY’s just seemed more welcoming and I enjoyed that.
+What made me fall in love with Afropunk four years ago (2013) in NY was how inclusive it was how accepting it was and how diverse it was, all the while still showcasing a strong pride for afrocentric culture and presence in punk subculture (amongst other genres), that we’re often overlooked in.
+All that to say, in Londons AP I felt the black empowerment but not so much the inclusiveness to non-POC…. & I get it, it’s “not for them” but I guess NY’s just seemed more welcoming and I enjoyed that.
 I agree with the sentiments that in this setting non-POC aren’t the concern (cause hello they are in everyday life), but when chatting and being around a white person they were consistently dismissed and got more attitude towards their presence.
 Again I get it, but threw me off a bit.
 Drinks were fairly priced.
-Staff was friendly.
+Staff was super friendly.
+Vendors were dope.
 Location was near the sub.
 I even snagged me a bae.

 Would I go back?
-Sure.
-With a free ticket.
+Probably.
 It was tons of fun, especially the people I went there with (hey Lily my love)I had a good time with.
 I enjoyed talking to the people at the festival seeing the different outfits and accessories and talking with the vendors about their POC-specific products that are beyond needed in the community was great.
 I think the festival being outside adds A LOT to it.
 But those who have never experienced Afropunk outside probably didn’t see any issues as far as the venue was concerned; I’m completely bias, I’m a New Yorker who’s use to it a certain way, but nonetheless in Afropunk fashion such a beautiful time.

 Can I be real and can I be lazy right now?… I’m simply going to list the things I saw..
 I didn’t go in anywhere or ride anything only walked to places saw them and snapped pictures, so I feel like if I elaborate I’d simply be giving you a history lesson that I googled lol.